delbetu/delbetu.github.io/resume_projects/occupier.md

 * Admin support

 # key_contributions
+* Writing down requirements
+* In depth reviewing other's Work
+* Organizing tech talks
+* Helping with hiring process, taking technical interviews and finding candidates
 * Build from scratch the accounting module
-* Big Refactoring: Changing the implementation of calendar periods (lot of calculations depends on it) from a json field representation into a separate table.
+* Big Refactoring: Changing the implementation of calendar periods (lot of calculations depends on it) from a json field representation into a separate table).
 * Built a format independent long disclosures report using advance sql providing a modular solution.
 * Include the review-approval process where an accountant works as part of a team that review each other's work